actualbudget/docs/docs/schedules.md

 ## Creating a Schedule

-Clicking on the **Add new schedule** button in the bottom right will let you add a new schdule.
+Clicking on the **Add new schedule** button in the bottom right will let you add a new schedule.

 Some of the available options to tailor schedules to your needs are: